 Treatment For Dealing With Psychological Trauma

 Because trauma is widely defined, the approach to treatment should be multifaceted.
 Psychotherapy deals with psychological trauma.
-We can repress the emotions and events associated with trauma, and some therapists encourage patients to bring the memories and feelings into the conscious mind.
-Once we face these emotions, we can move past them.
+People can repress the emotions and events associated with trauma, and some therapists encourage patients to bring buried memories and feelings into the conscious mind.
+Once people face these emotions, they can move past them.
 This can be painful, and it’s essential to have access to support while you go through this process.

 Dealing with psychological trauma may also involve other evidence-based approaches, such as cognitive behavioral therapy or eye movement sensitization and reprogramming.
 These types of therapy aim to disconnect specific triggers and patterns with intense emotional and behavioral responses.